 More prescriptions do not necessarily mean better health outcomes.
 Deprescribing, which is the planned and supervised process of intentionally stopping a medication or reducing its dose, is a critically important part of delivering safe, effective, patient-centered care, especially for older adults.

 I commend AMDA — the Society for Post-Acute and Long-Term Care Medicine — for its Drive to Deprescribe campaign, which draws attention to the polypharmacy risk for older adults and the importance of deprescribing to improve a patient’s overall health and reduce the risk of adverse events.
-It is not unusual for older adults and others with multiple health conditions to take five or more prescribed medications daily, and the average number of prescriptions administered in post-acute and long-term care continues to increase.
+It is not unusual for older adults and others with multiple health conditions to take five or more prescribed medications daily, and the average number of prescriptions administered in home-based and long-term care continues to increase.

 Pharmaceuticals are prescribed because of their benefit in treating disease, curing infections and controlling pain and other symptoms.
 Unfortunately, older populations often have several physicians managing multiple comorbidities, increasing the risk that providers are unaware of medications prescribed by someone else — and the over-the-counter medications or supplements individuals may take — and serious illness or injury can result.
 In fact, research shows older adults are more likely than younger adults to be hospitalized for adverse drug interactions that could have been prevented.